Gets or sets the maximum degree of parallelism enabled by this ParallelOptions instance.

 Assembly: mscorlib (in mscorlib.dll)

-The exception that is thrown when this is set to 0 or some value less than -1.
+The property is being set to zero or a value less than -1.

-The limits the number of concurrent operations run by Parallel method calls that are passed this ParallelOptions instance to the set value, if it is positive.
-If is -1, then there is no limit placed on the number of concurrently running operations.
+If the property is positive, it limits the number of concurrent operations run by Parallel method calls that are passed this ParallelOptions instance to the set value.
+If it is -1, there is no limit on the number of concurrently running operations.